Mohammad1745/cachifyjs/README.md

 - `errorCallback`: (required) A callback function that will be called if an error occurs during the API call.
 This can be used to handle errors such as authentication failures.

 - `lifetime` (optional): The amount of time in milliseconds that the cached response should be considered valid.
 After this time has elapsed, the cache will be invalidated.
+The default value is `7d` or 1 week.

 - `encryption` (optional): For sensitive data, encryption can be enabled.